Boughrood

 Boughrood Castle was in the village, by the 19th century only a moat and part of a wall survived, however a house also called Boughrood Castle was built on the site.

-Boughrood and Llyswen railway station, on the Mid-Wales Railway, was closed by British Railways in 1962.
+Boughrood & Llyswen railway station, on the Mid-Wales Railway, was closed by British Railways in 1962.

 Boughrood hosts the annual Llyswen & Boughrood Agricultural Show - it is usually held on the 3rd Saturday in August.